Kia Motors - Kia Refused to Repair my Carnival

 5. On a personal level, I am a disabled pensioner on a limited income, my vehicle is my lifeline to the outside world and despite being prepared to pay whatever you asked to get the vehicle to you I have net a two month brick wall, which has left me housebound for that period as I am unable to use taxi's or public transport.

-Review about: Kia Motors Customer Service.
+Review about: Kia Motors Repair.